-Our emergency medicine residency program is fully accredited by and conforms to the curriculum requirements of the American Council of Graduate Medical Education as set forth by the Residency Review Committee.
-A 2005 Residency Review Committee evaluation of the residency program resulted in maximum accreditation through 2013.
+Our emergency medicine residency program is fully accredited (with zero citations) and conforms to the curriculum requirements of the American Council of Graduate Medical Education as set forth by the Residency Review Committee.
+Our next scheduled reaccreditation is scheduled for 2018.

 |Program Director: Sandy Craig, MD

 Associate Program Director: David Pearson, MD